Let’s finish the job on Shaw: understanding the benefits of bicycle boulevards for Toronto

 The Shaw St bikeway does a good job on the first two criteria but falls short on the third.
 Too many motor vehicles use Shaw St as a through street, which creates more conflicts for cyclists and pedestrians.
 It also reduces the liveability of the street for residents who must endure traffic infiltration.
 Shaw St runs parallel to Ossington Ave.
 Motor vehicles should use Ossington Ave, not Shaw St.

-Traffic diversion with cycling bypass on Health St E and Inglewood Dr in Toronto
+Traffic diversion with cycling bypass on Heath St E and Inglewood Dr in Toronto

 The answer on Shaw St isn’t to physically separate the contraflow bike lane.
 To improve Shaw St, we need to work towards reducing the number of motor vehicles on the street.